suren-atoyan/yerevancoder.github.io/src/pages/2018-03-14-Front-End-ReactJS-Developer-Learning-Path/index.md

 ---
 title: Front End (ReactJS) Developer Learning Path
-tags: front-end, JavaScript, ReactJS,
+tags: front-end, JavaScript, ReactJS
 author: Renderforest
 date: "2018-03-14"
 description: General things you should know for being FrontEnd developer
+discussionId: "2018-03-14-Front-End-ReactJS-Developer-Learning-Path"
 ---

-##General Requirements
+## General Requirements

 Note: This list is proposed by RenderForest, for newbie devs that apply for a job in our company.
 This is not a complete list, nor it is a single answer to all questions.